 The purpose of the Harrisburg Transportation Center (HTC) Transit-Oriented Development (TOD) initiative is to redevelop the blighted area north and east of the station while increasing train and bus ridership.

-Work involves developing a conceptual scenario for TOD of parcels in a four-block area behind the station between State and Mulberry Streets, Cameron Street, and the train tracks.
+PennDOT led a TOD study for a four-block (approximately 60-acre) area behind the HTC between State and Mulberry Streets, Cameron Street, and the train tracks.
 Visioning Week, held in September 2016, was the centerpiece of a multifaceted public engagement strategy.

 The TOD study determined that the HTC and a number of adjacent and nearby properties possess potential for new, transit-oriented, mixed-use development, which could encourage wider use of rail, bicycle, and pedestrian transportation modes.
 The project yielded design concepts and potential site plans that were presented at a community open house in December 2016.

 Following input from the open house, a master plan was developed to establish an implementation phasing plan to meet the following goals:

 - Leverage the HTC as a multimodal asset;

 - Increase ridership on the Keystone Corridor rail line and create greater efficiencies for existing public transportation;